This post has been updated to include new images and a recipe video.

 - Once cool, remove flesh from skin by using a spoon and scooping out the flesh.
 Discard skin and set flesh aside.

-- Remove pot from heat and puree mixture, either with an immersion blender (best thing ever -- I love it), a blender (in batches) or a food processor.
+- Remove pot from heat and puree mixture, either with an immersion blender (best thing ever), a blender (in batches) or a food processor.

-- Once pureed, season to taste.
-Garnish with thinly sliced red onion or croutons, if desired.
+- Once pureed, season with any additional salt or pepper to taste.
+Garnish with thinly sliced red onion or apples, if desired.